 Practice Jargon

-SKOB – Streamline Kick On Back, which means you should be kicking only, on your back, in a streamline position.
+SKOB – Streamline Kick On Back.
+Kicking only, on your back in a streamline position.

-IM Odd Way – swim in traditional Individual Medley Order (Butterfly, Backstroke, Breaststroke, and Freestyle), however the second half of the swim will always be freestyle.
-For example: a 150 IM Odd Way, swim 25 Butterfly, 25 Freestyle, 25 Backstroke, 25 Freestyle, 25 Breaststroke, 25 Freestyle.
-A 400 IM Odd Way would be 50 Butterfly, 50 Freestyle, 50 Backstroke, 50 Freestyle, etc.
+IM Odd Way – swim in traditional Individual Medley Order (Butterfly, Backstroke, Breaststroke, and Freestyle), however the second half of the swim is always freestyle.
+For example a 150 IM Odd Way is swum as follows: 25 Butterfly, 25 Freestyle, 25 Backstroke, 25 Freestyle, 25 Breaststroke, 25 Freestyle.
+A 400 IM Odd Way is 50 Butterfly, 50 Freestyle, 50 Backstroke, 50 Freestyle, etc.

 Negative Split – for a given distance, swim the second half of the distance faster than the first half.
-For example: a 200 Negative Split swim the first 100 yards at 1:30 the second 100 yards 1:25.
-Do not stop, just take a quick peek at the clock as you're turning.
+For example for a 200 Negative Split, swim the first 100 yards at 1:30 and the second 100 yards at 1:25.
+Do not stop, just take a quick peek at the clock as you turn.

-Descend – this means in a given set of swims of the same distance, swim each distance faster.
-For example: 3 x 100 Descend, swim the first one with a time of 1:30, the second one 1:28, and the third one 1:25.
-Even a one second drop is considered descending.
+Descend – in a given set of swims of the same distance, swim each distance faster.
+For example, for 3 x 100 Descend, swim the first one with a time of 1:30, the second one 1:28, and the third one 1:25.
+Even a one-second drop is considered descending.

 DAB – Double Arm Backstroke.
-This is a recovery, meaning relaxing, type of stroke.
-Both arms are to go over the head at the same time almost like a football referee scoring a touchdown.
+DAB is a recovery, meaning relaxing, type of stroke.
+Both arms go over the head at the same time, almost like a football referee scoring a touchdown.

-Leave on the Top – means the next swim will start with the clock reading :00.
-However, the first swimmer should put their head underwater at the :59 pushing off the wall on the :00.
+Leave on the Top – the next swim starts with the clock reading :00.
+However, the first swimmer should put their head underwater at the :59, pushing off the wall on the :00.

-Leave on the Bottom – same as the top, except leaving with the clock reading :30.
+Leave on the Bottom – same as the top, except leave with the clock reading :30.

 AFAP – as fast as possible